[Exclusive] EU fears 'unravelling' of Ethiopia

 But the TPLF-held Tigray region was home to "approximately 2 million people dependent on humanitarian assistance" even before the fighting began.

-It was also home to another "1 million newly vulnerable people (Covid- 19 impact) ... in need of assistance".
+It was also home to another "1 million newly vulnerable people (Covid-19 impact) ... in need of assistance".

 And if Ethiopia was to unravel, refugee flows could increase exponentially.